seaofclouds/tweet/README.markdown

   * automatic linking of #hashtags, to a twitter search of all your tags
   * converts <3 to a css styleable ♥ (we ♥ hearts)
   * customize the style with your own stylesheet or with other jquery plugins
-  * customize the layout with a user-defined temmplate function
+  * customize the layout with a user-defined template function

 ## Usage